kactlabs/code-vectra/README.md

 - 📄 **File viewer** - click on file paths to view complete file content
 - 🎨 **Syntax highlighting** for popular programming languages
 - ⬇️ **Download files** directly from the viewer
+- 📄 **Pagination** - results are paginated with 25 matches per page

 ## Setup